surh/pbi/README.md

 the European Nucleotide Archive's Short Read Archive under study accession: [PRJEB15671] (http://www.ebi.ac.uk/ena/data/view/PRJEB15671).

+## Functions files

+Most scripts load one or two different functions.r files.
+Those two files are located at the main directory.

+The file that is referenced as "~/rhizogenomics/src/trunk/phosphate_code/functions.r" is simply named `functions.r`.

+The file that is referenced as "~/rhizogenomics/src/trunk/immune_code/PRR_propep/functions.r" is named `functions_prrpropep.r`.

 ## Referencing

 If you use this code or the data associated with it please cite: